pmalex/ring-buffer/README.md

+# ring-buffer
-# ring-buffer - data structure with two pointers tail and head, which can be safely used by two independent process.
+Data structure with two pointers tail and head, which can be safely used by two independent process.